begedin/talk-slides/slides/vue_3_en.md

 - ~1000 components total
 - 1 major subsystem in the middle of a rewrite
   - 20-30% of components due to be deleted

+Note:

+Let's brefly talk about v7's product.
+It's a computer vision platform, aiming to become a general AI platform.

+It's one huge frontend monolith, with several core product features.
+Some of them look like typical single page applications, but we also have a workflow editor, which kind of looks like what you would see in whimsical, and we have an annotation tool, which is revolving around the html canvas.

+There are about 1000 components in total, but to be fair, we have one major subsystem nearing the end of a major rewrite.
+We have a v1 codebase and a v2 codebase, and the v1 codebase is being phased out, hopefully, by end od July this year.

+That means, at that point, we get to drop about 20-30% of those 1000 components.

 ---